mattconfusion/tdventure/notes.md

 4. Updating the command history for the scene; check with the command history if the repeat quota is met for the command
 5. Printing to the console the text for the current command
 6. Setting flags (in the background) if any flag is specified
+7. Adjusting stats value (in the background) if any stat is specified, and interrupting gameplay if min or max are reached
 7. If new items are available and (they are not prefixed with @), the pick prompt is shown to the player, invoking PICK command routines
 8. If goto has value, the game will be finally moving to a new scene id, resetting command history and current scene.